ushasigh/srsran-jbpf/docs/codelets.md

 These are described in the following sections.

 ### 6.12.1.
-Downlink "north" statistics
+Downlink statistics

 These are the downlink statistics.

 The output is defined in [rlc_dl_stats.proto](../codelets/rlc/rlc_dl_stats.proto).

-__sdu_queue_pkts__: min/avg/max stats for the number of packets in the squ queue
+__sdu_queue_pkts__: min/avg/max stats for the number of packets in the SDU queue.
+This is a queue of packets coming from the PDCP and waiting to be sent.
+This is sampled in every RLC DL hook.

-__sdu_queue_pkts__: min/avg/max stats for the number of bytes in the  squ queue
+__sdu_queue_bytes__: min/avg/max stats for the number of bytes in the SDU queue.
+This is a queue of packets coming from the PDCP and waiting to be sent.
+This is sampled in every RLC DL hook.

 __sdu_new_bytes__:  the number of SDU bytes received from PDCP.

 __pdu_tx_bytes__:  the number of DATA PDU bytes transmitted to MAC.

 __sdu_tx_started__: min/avg/max stats for the "tx-started" latency.
-This is the duration (in nansocs) from the sdu-arrival time, to when the first byte of that SDU to transmitted to MAC.
+This is the duration (in nanosecs) from the sdu-arrival time, to when the first byte of that SDU to transmitted to MAC.
+These will not be reported if no packets sent.

 __sdu_tx_completed__: min/avg/max stats for the "tx-completed" latency.
-This is the duration (in nansocs) from the sdu-arrival time, to when all of the bytes of that SDU to transmitted to MAC.
+This is the duration (in nanosecs) from the sdu-arrival time, to when all of the bytes of that SDU to transmitted to MAC.
+These will not be reported if no packets sent.

 __sdu_tx_delivered__: min/avg/max stats for the "tx-delivered" latency.
-This is the duration (in nansocs) from the sdu-arrival time, to when all of the bytes of that SDU have been received by the UE.
+This is the duration (in nanosecs) from the sdu-arrival time, to when all of the bytes of that SDU have been received by the UE.
+These will not be reported if no packets sent.

 The following are present just for AM mode:-